e-clearing-net/OCHP/OCHP-direct.md

-# Partner-to-partner interface description (_OCHP direct_ interface)
+# Partner-to-partner interface description (_OCHPdirect_ interface)

-This interface description is the core of OCHP-direct.
-The described methods must be available at the operator's backend _CMS_ (basic use case) and the provider's backend _MDM_ (advanced use case).
+This interface description is the core of OCHPdirect.
+The described methods must be available at the provider's backend _MDM_ (InformProvider) and the operator's backend _CMS_ (all other methods).
+The partners have to make sure they only connect to other partners' endpoints which their endpoint is compatible with.
+Partners may operate multiple endpoints and versions to allow connectivity to a higher number of roaming partners.
+In the case of two partners running multiple compatible versions, it is advised to use the most advanced version.

-## Get status information of charge points _Basic_
+## Get status information of charge points (_CMS_ interface)